jessicastockdale/PBLA/code/README.md

 * `lh_foropt.cpp` - PBLA log likelihood, for heterogenous mixing model analysis
 * `lh_foropt_post.cpp` - PBLA posterior, for heterogenous mixing model analysis

+The last 5 files are for analysis using a heterogeneous mixing model such as that used in the Foot and Mouth outbreak examples in the paper.
+Since these data are not able to be made available, we provide general code for any model where the infection rate from an individual i to another j is given by beta_ij - defined as a function of location and the numbers of cows/sheep as in the FMD analysis, or otherwise.

 Code to generate deterministic Ebola data analysis, based on the method of
 > C.L.
 Althaus.
 Estimating the reproduction number of Ebola virus (EBOV) during
 > the 2014 outbreak in West Africa.
 PLoS Currents Outbreaks, 6, 2014,